gtk-rs/gtk4-rs/book/src/css.md

 ## Pseudo-classes

+Sometimes you want your CSS rules to apply for even more precise conditions than style classes allow.
+That is where [pseudo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) come in.
+With pseudo classes you can specify a specific state of the CSS node.
+Let us use a single button with the style class `button_1` added to demonstrate this concept.

 <span class="filename">Filename: listings/css/6/window/window.ui</span>

 ```xml
 {{#rustdoc_include ../listings/css/6/window/window.ui}}
 ```

+By adding the pseudo-class `hover` we say that we only want this rule to apply for `button` nodes with style class `button_1` over which we currently hover.
+We also set the `background-image` to `none` so that it does not overlay the `background-color` and add a bit of transition time.

 <span class="filename">Filename: listings/css/6/style.css</span>

 ```css
 {{#rustdoc_include ../listings/css/6/style.css}}
 ```

+If we now hover over the button, we see that over the span of one second the button becomes yellow.
+After we removed the cursor the button returns to its original state.

 <div style="text-align:center">
  <video autoplay muted loop>